JustBerkhout/nectar-tutorials/ardc/keypairs/keypairs.md

 ### What you'll need

 - A terminal that has the `ssh-keygen` app installed, or
-- PuttyGen (if you're on Windows and intend to use Putty)
+- PuttyGen (if you intend to use Putty)
 - Access to the Nectar Research Cloud

 ## About keys and Nectar